zmalone/chef-web-docs/source/local-development/rhel/get-started-with-test-kitchen/1/_index.md

     (diff output suppressed by config)
 ```

 [COMMENT] For learning purposes, we'll build a basic MOTD cookbook ourselves.
-The [motd](https://supermarket.chef.io/cookbooks/motd)  and [motd-tail](https://github.com/opscode-cookbooks/motd-tail) cookbooks on Chef Supermarket provides a more robust solution.
+The [motd](https://supermarket.chef.io/cookbooks/motd)  and cookbook on Chef Supermarket provides a more robust solution.

 ### Create the MOTD template